alphagov/govuk-developer-docs/source/manual/receiving-emails-from-email-alert-api-in-integration-and-staging.html.md

 [add-in-notify]: /manual/govuk-notify.html#receiving-emails-from-govuk-notify

-1. Add your email address to the common.yml for [hieradata](https://github.com/alphagov/govuk-puppet/blob/master/hieradata/common.yaml#L442) and [hieradata_aws](https://github.com/alphagov/govuk-puppet/blob/master/hieradata_aws/common.yaml#L488) (these lists need to be kept in sync with the team members list in Notify)
+1. Add your email address to the override whitelist in the file [common.yml](https://github.com/alphagov/govuk-puppet/blob/master/hieradata_aws/common.yaml#L540-L568) (the list needs to be kept in sync with the team members list in Notify).
+This is set as an environment variable via hieradata under the key of
-2. Add your email address to the override whitelist in the YAML file for the environment you're testing on.
-This is set as an environment variable via hieradata under the key of `govuk::apps::email_alert_api::email_address_override_whitelist`.
+   `govuk::apps::email_alert_api::email_address_override_whitelist`.
 It should look something like this:

    ```